 This module is used to represent GPS time and provide tools for handling it.
-The tools developed here were originally made in pure python, but were later converted to jupyter notebooks using nbdev
+The tools developed here were originally made in pure python, but were later converted to jupyter notebooks using nbdev.
+The goal is to provide an absolute time representation for python that is easer to use for scientific computing and with higher resolution than the built-in datetime.

 gps_time1 = GPSTime(week_number=1872, time_of_week=3324.654324324234324)